awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-instancelaunchfailure.md

 + **Cause**: The block device mappings specified in the launch configuration are not supported on your instance\.
 + **Solution**:

   1. Create a new launch configuration with block device mappings supported by your instance type\.
-For more information, see [Block Device Mapping](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Block device mapping](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/block-device-mapping-concepts.html) in the *Amazon EC2 User Guide for Linux Instances*\.

   1. Update your Auto Scaling group with the new launch configuration using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) command\.